bio-tools/biotoolsDocs/api_attribute_model_dev.rst

 Payload formats
 ===============

-To submit a tool via our bio.tools API you’ll need to POST a JSON / XML / YAML document to the ``tool`` endpoint.
+To submit a tool via our bio.tools API you’ll need to POST a JSON / XML / YAML document to the `tool endpoint <http://biotools.readthedocs.io/en/latest/api_reference.html#register-a-resource>`_.

 XML